cmaugustine/cmaugustine.github.io/_posts/2020-01-24-HelloWorld.md

 ---
-layout: single
+layout: posts
 title:  "Hello World!"
 date:   2020-01-24 19:22:55 -0600
 categories: blog
 ---

-# Hello World

-## Introduction
 I'm Christopher, a *somewhat* professional software engineer and a Electrical and Computer Engineering graduate student at UCLA.

-In the past few months, I've realized just how much there is to learn surrounding computers, thier applications, and how the theory can apply to other fields.
+In the past few months, I've come to realize just how much more there is to learn surrounding computers, thier applications, and how the theory can apply to other fields.
 The development of this blog is intended to be a learning experience for myself, and you the reader, as communicating knowledge to others requires a deep understanding of what you are trying to convey.

-## Topics
+## Blog topics
 As you may have guessed from my job and current schooling, I'm interested in software and computers; that will be the primary subject of this blog.
 Thats a pretty vauge description so here's a more concrete list of what to expect on this page.

 * Programming